ancheeji/student/navigation/about.md

 ## Learn About Me!

-Here are some places I have lived.
+Here are some places I have lived

 <style>
     /* Style looks pretty compact,